dsoto/ENSP-337-notes/time-value-of-money.md

 - Able to use the internal rate of return (IRR) to quantify an energy investment
 - Able to use the capital recovery function (CRF) to estimate a loan payment
-- Recognize cost of conserved energy (CCE) and  cost of conserved carbon

 ## Concepts